 The same procedure is repeated on the opposite side.

 Closure of the wound is important as prairie dogs are noted for self-mutilation of surgical wounds.
 Use small diameter absorbable suture 4-0 to 5-0.
-Close the abdominal mussels with a simple continuous pattern anterior to posterior, tie the suture but do not cut it to minimize foreign material reaction, and continue with the suture anteriorly to close the subcutaneous fat.
+Close the abdominal muscles with a simple continuous pattern anterior to posterior, tie the suture but do not cut it to minimize foreign material reaction, and continue with the suture anteriorly to close the subcutaneous fat.
 Similarly, redirect the suture pattern caudally but this time using a subcuticular pattern to close the skin seamlessly, and finally burying the knot in the distal area of the wound.